New dashcam video shows teen lead deputies on wild chase in bus

 "I hope he concentrates on what he's going to do with his life," Artega said.
 "What he wants for his life."

 Artega is the pastor at Iglesia Cristiana Evangelicas.
-He said he purchased the church van about seven years ago.
+He said he purchased the church bus about seven years ago.

 The bus is currently stuck at a tow yard with over $4,000 in fees.
-Artega says he is not sure he will be able to afford to bring the van back.
+Artega says he is not sure he will be able to afford to bring the bus back.